YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/POTINP.md

-This register controls a 4 bit bi-direction I/O port that shares the same 4 pins as the 4 pot counters above.
+This register controls a 4-bit bi-direction I/O port that shares the same 4 pins as the 4 pot counters above.